 8. Software development approach

 Finally, you need to decide how you will build your B2C e-commerce website.
-Will you turn to a custom software development company to get your marketplace created?
+Will you turn to a custom software development firm to get your marketplace created?
 Will you charge your in-house team with this task?
 Do you have reliable co-founders?
 Or will you build your business-to-consumer website by yourself?

 Basically, you have two available options.
 You can either develop a B2C marketplace from scratch or use ready-made solutions.